RIVERSIDE HISTORIC DISTRICT

 The district centers on Riverside Avenue and St. Johns Avenue.
 It stretches from Myrtle Avenue to the river.

 Reach it via Interstate 95, exit 347 for Roosevelt Boulevard, then head west.
 No fixed hours restrict the area.
-Explore it on foot at any time during the day.
+Explore it on foot at any time during the day or enjoy driving around gawking at houses like I do.

 INTERESTING FACTS